iBlockAPI/API-Docs/source/bitcoin.rst

 verifyChainByParam
 ```````````
-Verifies blockchain database
+Verifies blockchain database.

 Params:
-1. checklevel   (numeric, optional, 0-4, default=3) How thorough the block verification is
+1. checklevel   (numeric, optional, 0-4, default=3) How thorough the block verification is.

-2. nblocks      (numeric, optional, default=6, 0=all) The number of blocks to check
+2. nblocks      (numeric, optional, default=6, 0=all) The number of blocks to check.

 Definition::